Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Simulations

-The baseline version (without residuals) is not able to handle the strong external forces applied in scenario \texttt{L1}, falling on average after $3.47$s, which is typically after the first push is applied.
+The baseline version (without residuals) is not able to handle the strong external forces applied in scenario \texttt{L1}, falling on average after 3.47 s, which is typically after the first push.
 On \texttt{L2}, it falls almost immediately due to the floor perturbations, an outcome which is also seen in \texttt{T1}.
 All four learned models are a great improvement over the baseline.
-As expected, the last two models that learned on \texttt{L2} were able to generalize successfully when tested on \texttt{L1} or \texttt{T1}, and, on the opposite side, the models that learned on \texttt{L1} did not perform well in unforeseen circumstances.
+As expected, the last two models that learned on \texttt{L2} were able to generalise successfully when tested on \texttt{L1} or \texttt{T1}, and, on the opposite side, the models that learned on \texttt{L1} did not perform well in unforeseen circumstances.

 However, some results were not expected.
-During training, the symmetrically-enhanced models performed better than their counterparts, but while testing in distinct scenarios, the asymmetrical models generalized better.
-Another interesting result is that the asymmetrical \texttt{L1} model performed worse in its own scenario ($104.5s$) than the asymmetrical \texttt{L2} model ($321.9s$).
+During training, the symmetrically-enhanced models performed better but, while testing in distinct scenarios, the asymmetrical models generalised better.
+Another interesting result is that the asymmetrical \texttt{L1} model performed worse in its own scenario (104.5 s) than the asymmetrical \texttt{L2} model (321.9 s).

+An initial hypothesis to explain this outcome would be to assume that learning on an uneven terrain requires additional effort to maintain balance and, consequently, produces a better policy.
+In fact, considering that the robot is already pushed periodically, gravity acts as an additional external force when the robot is standing on a slope.
+On its own, this explanation is insufficient because the robot that learned on the flat surface could continue the optimisation process until it found the better policy.
+However, this would only be true if the reward was solely focused on raw performance.

-To better understand this outcome, we need to analyze the neural network influence column, whose metric is explained in~\eqref{eq:reward}.
-Since \texttt{L2} and \texttt{L2 Sym} are the most challenging scenarios, the robot learned to sacrifice its immediate reward by applying larger residuals in order to survive for a longer period.
+To better understand this outcome, we need to analyse the NNI column of table \ref{tb:results}, whose metric is defined in~\eqref{eq:reward}.
+Since \texttt{L2} and \texttt{L2 Sym} require additional effort to counteract gravity when standing on a slope, the robot learned to sacrifice its immediate reward by applying larger residuals in order to avoid falling.
 Naturally, this is a trade-off between cyclic movement patterns and raw performance.
-Moreover, learning an asymmetrical behavior can arguably be considered more challenging, which, in this case, has led to a higher network influence.
-So, in essence, that may explain why it generalizes better than its symmetrical counterpart.
+Moreover, learning an asymmetrical behaviour can arguably be considered more complex, leading to a higher network influence, which may explain why it generalises better than the symmetrical models.